thedaviddias/Front-End-Design-Checklist/README.md

 ```

 ⚠️ *If you want to ensure that the grid and the width of the devices are respected, you may want to generate yourself a PSD template and that you will send it to the Web Designer.*
+Flexbox-
+Since flexbox is a whole module and not a single property, it involves a lot of things including its whole set of properties.
+Some of them are meant to be set on the container (parent element, known as “flex container”) whereas the others are meant to be set on the children (said “flex items”).

+If “regular” layout is based on both block and inline flow directions, the flex layout is based on “flex-flow directions”.

 __Additional Resources:__